 AN EXTRACT FROM LAST PATROL:

-ERNEST had feared it for a long time, keeping the truth even from himself until Anumara.
-But as the months passed into years he never stopped thinking of her until she was burned into his skin like the patina of tan on his face and arms.
+ERNEST had feared it for a long time, keeping the truth even from himself.
+But as the months passed into years he never stopped thinking of Anumara until she was burned into his skin like the patina of tan on his face and arms.

-Others in Ooldea told him their relations were still living in scattered groups based around the soakages and waterholes far to the north-west.
+Others in Ooldea said their relations were still living in scattered groups around the soakages and waterholes far to the north-west.
 In late 1949 he was told to step it up.
-He wasn’t told what was happening exactly, but he realized they were planning some big tests on rockets and missiles.
-He was given a newer truck and a driver, and told to clear out the area.
+They were planning some big tests on rockets and missiles.
+He was given a better truck and and told to clear the area.
 He talked to the Ooldea people again.
-He went to neighboring stations and heard the same story.
+He went to neighbouring stations and heard the same story.
 But patrol after patrol found nothing.
 Maybe it was just imagination.

 Whenever he had an excuse he went into Ooldea.
-He saw Anumara grown into a woman.
+He watched Anumara grow into a woman.
 She carried her baby boy on her hip when she came to greet him.
 She had learnt English fast from the missionaries, and was helping in the clinic.
 Intelligence shone from her eyes as she showed him proudly that she could write her own name.
 Several times her husband sought him out, demanding money, food and tobacco.
-He had the uneasy feeling that he was being offered Anumara, and if to him, then maybe to others.
+He had the uneasy feeling that he was being offered Anumara in exchange, and if to him, then maybe to others.
 But she seemed so confident and strong in herself that he couldn’t believe that would happen.

 One night he found some of Anumara’s relatives sitting disconsolately under a broken water tank.
 They were chanting softly, keening the songs sang when somebody died.
 They were singing for their lost country.
 They too had heard that something terrifying and poisonous was going to happen there.